Skip to main content

 • Please review our cancellation and waitlist policy

-• Heads up: Class prices have been updated for the upcoming session to reflect rising material and operational costs.
+• Heads up: Class prices have been updated as of Summer 2026 to reflect rising material and operational costs.
 We appreciate your support of the guild!

 • Questions?
 Email classes@boulderpottersguild.org